 Video Format Converter Guide

-Reference for converting short MP4 and WebM clips in the browser, including output format choices, codec limits, performance, and common failures.
+Reference for converting short MP4 and WebM clips in the browser, including quick presets, output format choices, codec limits, performance, and common failures.

 Quick answer

 Use the Video Format Converter to convert a short local clip between MP4 and WebM when the target platform needs a different container or playback format.
-Browser-side conversion is best for short practical clips, not long production exports.
+Start from a quick preset for MP4 compatibility, WebM web playback, mobile upload MP4, or silent web preview, then adjust quality, resolution, or audio if needed.

 Supported input